pjoshi23/CTY-Java/README.md

 # CTY-Java-Work

-Several programming assignments for the Introduction to Java course taken at John's Hopkins University CTY.
+Several programming assignments for the Introduction to Java course taken at John's Hopkins University CTY program.